We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Step 5: Prototype

-This is where you and your team can shine early on.
+This is where you and your team can shine early on the game development process.
 Building the prototype will allow you to develop the methods in which you’ll fully execute your idea.
 It’s a good way to build a proof of concept, adapting your goals into a more tangible form.

 Step 6: Production

 - Level Creation

 This is when the ball starts to roll.
 Things like sound and early graphical assets begin to be implemented.
 The game is lifted off of the ground and finally starts to take shape.
-This is where programming comes into the game development process.
+This is where programming comes into the video game development process.

 Programming is the language of game development.
-Game developers should learn game programming using one of the several coding languages to better their product.
-But the real question here for some more rookie game developers is how to learn video game programming.
+Game developers should learn how to make games using one of the several coding languages to better their product.
+But the real question here for some more rookie game developers is how to program video games.

 Game developers can learn video game programming using a multitude of different ways.
 But first, they need to find the language that fits their style and level of learning.
 What is the best programming language for game development?
 How does coding work in video games?

 The most popular and most widespread used programming languages currently are:

 - C++: This is a gaming standard.
-It’s moderately more difficult than other languages like Java, but it allows for more autonomy and freedom when it comes to design.
+It’s moderately more difficult than other languages like Java, but it allows for more autonomy and freedom when it comes to the game design process.

 - Java: Java is one of the most versatile programming languages ever made.
 It has been proven to run on nearly everything available, making it a favorite for many game developers throughout the years.
 The versatility is very attractive and could help you along with your project.

 - HTML5: HTML5 (HyperText Markup Language 5) is a markup language used to customize the function and appearance of web pages.

-When it comes right down to it, these are merely the different avenues you can take when programming your game.
+When it comes right down to it, these are merely the different avenues you can take when making video games.

 What Does a Game Developer Do?